josefglatz/development-only/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The snippet preview in development context is not working and is disabled via User TsConfig in development context with `setup.override.hideYoastInPageModule = 1`.
+The snippet preview in development context is not working and is disabled via User TSconfig in development context with `setup.override.hideYoastInPageModule = 1`.

 4. Setting backend pagetree settings